-Rockin' out October 9th, 10th, and 11th ¶ Based at Natural Bridge Campgrounds ¶ Evening events typically start around 6pm ¶ You're welcome to camp on the grounds ¶ Cash is best, credit cards are accepted, checks are scoffed at ¶ Proceeds are used to fund the
+Rockin' out October 7th, 8th, and 9th ¶ Based at Land of the Arches Campground ¶ Evening events typically start around 6pm ¶ You're welcome to camp on the grounds ¶ Cash is best, credit cards are accepted, checks are scoffed at ¶ Proceeds are used to fund the

-- Camping and parking is included and is on site at the Natural Bridge Campgrounds.
+- Camping and parking is included and is on site at the Land of the Arches Campground.

 - First dibs at vendors and all their demo gear

-- Once you wake up Saturday morning, find Danielle Bartos' yoga class at 9am to help you rise and shine (please bring $5 or more for the tip jar - Danielle is donating 100% of her tips to the RRGCC!)
+- Once you wake up Saturday morning, find Elizabeth Carlisle's yoga class at 9am to help you rise and shine ($5 suggested donation to the RRGCC to attend!)

 (Will cost $10 at the door)

 - Climbing competition at the Miller Fork Recreational Preserve

 - Competition will be based on endurance - number of bolts clipped and the difficulty of the route will both factor into the point system.